 Foreign banks.
-If the foreign bank has the type of non-consolidated. worldwide financial statement described in question B or C, the foreign bank should check the "Yes" box for the applicable question B or C. However, do not report these results on Part I, line 4 unless the foreign bank also chooses worldwide reporting of the set(s) of books on Form 1120-F, Schedule L under Regulations section 1.6012-2(g)(1)(iii).
-If the foreign bank has certified audited financial statements for the set(s) of books from which the balance sheet reported on Form 1120-F, Schedule L is derived (as described in question D), the net income (loss) from such statements is used to complete line 4, except that any disregarded entities whose results are reportable on Schedule L are excluded from line 4 unless they are included in the corporation's financial consolidation of its Schedule L books in accordance with the bank's ordinary and consistently applied internal accounting practices.
+If the foreign bank has the type of non-consolidated, worldwide financial statement described in question B or C, the foreign bank should check the "Yes" box for the applicable question B or C. However, do not report these results on Part I, line 4 unless the foreign bank also chooses worldwide reporting of the set(s) of books on Form 1120-F, Schedule L under Regulations section 1.6012-2(g)(1)(iii).
+If the foreign bank has certified audited financial statements from which the balance sheet reported on Form 1120-F, Schedule L is derived (as described in question D), the net income (loss) from such statements is used to complete line 4, except that any disregarded entities whose results are reportable on Schedule L are excluded from line 4 unless they are included in the corporation's financial consolidation of its Schedule L books in accordance with the bank's ordinary and consistently applied internal accounting practices.
 Disregarded entities includible in Schedule L, that are not included in a non-tax financial consolidation of the corporation's Schedule L books in accordance with the bank's ordinary and consistently applied internal accounting practices, are separately reported on Part I, line 5.

 Ordinary and consistent internal accounting practices.
-If the foreign bank's ordinary and consistently applied accounting practices include the consolidation of more than one set of books that is reportable on Schedule L as determined under Temporary Regulations section 1.882-5T(d)(2)(iii), the foreign bank may use such set(s) of books as a starting point for completing Part I, line 4.
-If additional set(s) of books also constitute Schedule L books that are not included in the consolidation of other Schedule L books, then such other Schedule L books must also be reported on line 4, or if such other books are set(s) of books of disregarded entities, they must be reported on line 5.
-Interbranch transactions between the Schedule L books must be eliminated and the eliminating transactions reported, if necessary, on line 8.
+If the foreign bank's ordinary and consistently applied accounting practices include the consolidation of more than one set of books that is reportable on Schedule L as determined under Regulations section 1.882-5(d)(2)(iii), the foreign bank may use such consolidated books for completing Part I, line 4.
+If additional set(s) of books that constitute Schedule L books are not included in the consolidated books, then such other Schedule L books must also be reported on line 4, or if such other books are set(s) of books of includible disregarded entities, they must be reported on line 5.
+Interbranch transactions between the Schedule L books must be eliminated and reported, if necessary, on line 8.

-If the foreign bank does not have the certified audited financial statements described in question D, the bank should use any other financial statement derived from the set(s) of books from which the balance sheet reported on Form 1120-F, Schedule L is derived.
+If the foreign bank does not have the certified audited financial statements described in question D, the bank should use any other financial statement from which the balance sheet reported on Form 1120-F, Schedule L is derived.
 For this purpose, the term "any other financial statement" includes unaudited financial statements prepared by the corporation under the method of accounting generally used by the corporation's U.S. operations.
 If no such statements are available, trial balances prepared from general ledgers or similar other records should be used.

 Foreign corporations other than banks.
 If the foreign corporation is not a bank, Part I, questions B, C, and D, provide a hierarchy of applicable income statements for reporting on Part I, line 4.
-If the corporation has the non-consolidated, worldwide, certified audited financial statement described in guestion B, report the net income (loss) from such statements on line 4.
+If the corporation has the non-consolidated, worldwide, certified audited financial statement described in question B, report the net income (loss) from such statements on line 4.
 If the corporation does not have a financial statement of that type but does have the non-consolidated, worldwide unaudited financial statement described in question C, report the net income (loss) from such statements on line 4.
 These unaudited financial statements should first include those prepared by the corporation under the method of accounting generally used by the corporation.
 If no such unaudited statements are available, other financial statements may be used, including trial balances prepared from the corporation's worldwide books and records that are based on the method of accounting generally used by the corporation.